-A to Z Guide on Real Estate Inheritance and Its Taxation in 2019
+A-to-Z Guide on Real Estate Inheritance and Its Taxation in 2022

 Don’t get confused between Estate and Inheritance taxes, although it may look similar.
 There are differences.
 An Estate tax is paid out of the deceased’s estate whereas the Inheritance tax is paid by the beneficiary of the estate.

 Inheritance tax is a tax that needs to be paid by a person who inherited money or property after the death of a loved one.